 Celebrating Medical Laboratory Professionals – We Save Lives Every Day!

-The current and rapidly evolving SARS-CoV-2/COVID-19 pandemic has the world in its grip.
-It seems everyone is focused on laboratory testing.
-Medical and public health laboratory professionals are the ones in the trenches conducting the day-to-day testing.
-With Medical Laboratory Professionals Week (MLPW) upon us, it’s way past time to celebrate the profession and raise awareness of just who we are and what we do.
+As the SARS-CoV-2/COVID-19 pandemic continues to evolve, keeping the world in its grip, medical and public health laboratory professionals remain in the trenches conducting the day-to-day testing.
+To date, they have performed more than 1 million COVID-19 tests, on top of the 13 billion laboratory medicine tests already conducted annually in the U.S. With Medical Laboratory Professionals Week (MLPW) upon us, it's way past time to celebrate the profession and raise awareness of just who we are and what we do.

 We Have Always Been Here!